davisec52/API-3-shorturl/README.md

 2. User Story: If I pass an invalid URL that doesn't follow the valid http://www.example.com format, the JSON response will 		 contain an error instead.

 3. User Story: When I visit that shortened URL, it will redirect me to my original link.

+Here is a link to my current instance of this app running on Heroku: https://url-reduction-api.herokuapp.com/.
+At this writing, I am using a free Mongo db provided by Mongo Labs.
+For that reason, I am only allowed five, functional db entries.
+After 5, the db needs to be reset.
+If your response shows that the original, long url is different than the one you used, that means the db has exceed five entries, and that I have not yet reset the db.